altocodenl/tagaway/readme.md

 ### Todo beta

-- Fix: When uploading repeated/alreadyModified with lastModified that sets date, ensure that year tag is added to tags:USER.

 - Pivs
-   - Make untagged not clicklable if current query has no untagged pivs
+   - Make untagged not clickable if current query has no untagged pivs
    - Suggest tags when inserting in tag view.
    - Move year tags to d::2004, all to a::, untagged to u::, g:: to ::g, forbid tags that start [a-z]::
    - Months: